 Round up the best of Palestine – the holy shrines, the historical treasures, the hospitality, the folklore, the hiking, the biking, the culture, the handicrafts, the food, the beer – and you have the building blocks for one of the most interesting journeys you’ll ever take.
 While so many things in Palestine are interesting, some things are better defined as ‘surprising!’
 We’ve selected a collection of Palestine’s Most Interesting for First-timers:

-1. East Jerusalem: Jerusalem is the heart the Holy Land.
+1. Jerusalem: Jerusalem is the heart of Palestine.
 There is very little that can make someone understand how this beloved city has stood the test of time, for thousands of years.

-2. Bethlehem: Palestine is also home to the little town of Bethlehem, the birthplace of Jesus Christ.
-Walking across the Manger Square and into the Church of Nativity, you can walk across time and touch the spot where the Baby Jesus was born.
+2. Bethlehem: The city of Bethlehem is holy to both Christians and Muslims.
+It is acknowledged as the birthplace of Jesus Christ or, in Arabic, Issa, who is known as the Son of God in Christian belief and a divinely inspired prophet to Muslims.
 The diversity that this town pulls towards it can only be seen, heard and experienced if one is to visit this town during Christmas.
 For most, that is a life changing experience!

 You cannot leave Ramallah without making a visit to Arafat’s tomb.
 His burial place is a temporary one awaiting relocation in Jerusalem.

 Jericho’s moderate climate makes it a favourite winter resort, as it is always a number of degrees warmer than other parts of Palestine owing to its low elevation and the height of the surrounding mountains.
 It is an important agricultural area, producing fresh fruits, and vegetables year round.
 Jericho dates, bananas and citrus fruits are especially famous.